 Once a pupil has been allocated to a pathway, their priorities will be decided upon by consulting the outcomes outlined in the Education, Health and Care Plan (EHCP).
 Personal targets will be created based upon these priorities.
 Progress against targets will be reviewed termly.
 Within the review meetings it will be decided if the pupil is to stay on the same pathway or move to a more appropriate one.
 The termly review meetings will assess the progress of the individual pupil against the personal targets created to meet their priorities.
 Progress will be measured using a variety of data – both Social, Emotional and Mental Health (SEMH) based data and academic data.

 Key Stage 2 assessment data is not always available for all students arriving in Year 7.
-Experience shows us that, for various reasons including a number of school placement changes at KS1&2, a high level of one-to-one support in primary school and below average attendance, most pupils arrive with us working below or significantly below national expectations.
+Experience shows us that, for various reasons including a number of school placement changes at KS1&2, use of reduced timetables, a high level of one-to-one support in primary school and below average attendance, most pupils arrive with us working below or significantly below national expectations.
 Whilst we acknowledge that the data of any pupils who have taken KS2 National Tests will be used in the Department of Education’s KS2-KS4 progress measure, it would be doing pupils a disservice to stick rigidly to unrealistic levels of attainment when setting our own progress targets, indeed the discrepancy would be compounded year on year as we set increasingly more unachievable targets.

 Class teachers and subject leaders are responsible for moderating and recording assessment data within their subject area.
 Regular curriculum meetings provide a forum for sharing, discussing and moderating assessments.